-Science of Art is an interdisciplinary program that encourages students to identify the intersection between scientific experimentation and the creative process and addresses how scientists and artists think alike.
-The Museum of Glass created Science of Art in response to an articulated need for new and stimulating approaches to science and art education in middle, junior and high school classes.
-The program presents an informative, engaging curriculum meeting EALRs (which may include communications, science, art, reading, writing, social studies and/or history) and GLEs to enhance student learning opportunities and rejoins the connections between science and art as well as to other core subjects.
+Science of Art is an interdisciplinary program that encourages students to identify the intersection between scientific experimentation and the creative process, and addresses how scientists and artists think alike.
+The Museum of Glass created Science of Art in response to an articulated need for new and stimulating approaches to science and art education in elementary, middle, and high school classes.
+The program presents an informative, engaging curriculum meeting EALRs (which may include communications, science, art, reading, writing, social studies and/or history) GLEs, and Next Generation Science Standards to enhance student learning opportunities and rejoins the connections between science and art as well as to other core subjects.

 The need to know, create, explore and understand provides

 inspiration to the development of the human spirit.
 Science

 and art share this inspirational foundation, even though through